 Pray for the best, but prepare for the worst.

 My wife wanted to watch another thriller.
 And what a thriller it was ultimately.
 With a thriller of such high level as “Prisoners“, my wife starts to surf the internet so she can read the plot.
-She begins to get nervous and says in a indignant way that everything takes far too long and was terribly stretched.
+She starts to get nervous and says in an indignant way that everything takes far too long and was terribly stretched.

-“Prisoners” is a real nail-biting movie and actually a mix of a psychological drama with a heart-pounding suspense and a dash of horror.
+“Prisoners” is a real nail-biting movie.
+It’s actually a mix of a psychological drama with heart-pounding suspense and a dash of horror.
 A mix of “Mystic River” and every top movie where a serial killer is hunted down like “The Silence of the Lambs” or more recently “The Frozen Ground“.
 The viewer is confronted with terrible questions of conscience.
 How far would you go when your dearest person is taken away?
 Would you dare to take the law into your own hands and commit degrading acts to find the truth?
 We are also witnessing the desperation and helplessness that an investigator of such crimes feels.

-Hugh Jackman plays the role of the father in despair, Keller Dover, with lot of enthusiasm.
+Hugh Jackman plays the role of the father in despair, Keller Dover, with a lot of enthusiasm.
 He shows a person torn by frantic rage and immense sadness because he first lost his lovable daughter and secondly fails as a householder who said he could protect his family against anything.
 His wife Grace, played by Maria Bello, gets in a depressed state as the days are progressing.
 Sleep and antidepressants are the only things that can still help her.
 The remaining son looks at it all from a distance and watches over Grace while Keller is constantly absent.
-We also get a view of the other family Birch , especially Franklin Birch who helps Keller with his desperate plan afterwards, but their emotions are not as detailed unraveled as those of the Dover’s.
+We also get a view of the other family Birch with Franklin Birch helping Keller with his desperate plan.
+But their emotions aren’t as detailed unraveled as those of the Dover’s.

 The driver of the mobile home is trying to escape and eventually arrested.
 The car is searched but nothing is found.
-What remains is the meaningless and confused explanation of the twenty years old Alex Jones, who has a mental retardation and the IQ of a 10 year old.
-Due to a lack of evidence they need to release Alex, while Keller is firmly convinced that Alex is guilty and should not go unpunished.
-When Alex uses the sentence “They only cried when i left“, Keller loses control and forgets every Christian commandment although he normally holds on to that as a devout christian.
+What remains is the meaningless and confused explanation of the twenty years old Alex Jones, who has mental retardation and the IQ of a 10-year-old.
+Due to a lack of evidence, they need to release Alex, while Keller is firmly convinced that Alex is guilty and should not go unpunished.
+When Alex uses the sentence “They only cried when I left“, Keller loses control and forgets every Christian commandment although he normally holds on to that as a devout Christian.
 He even exceeds the bounds of humanity in such a way that a return is impossible.

 And this is the most important moral question of this movie.
-Would you torture someone, you‘re sure of he’s guilty, so you can find out the truth.
-As a father I am convinced that the disappearance of your daughter is the worst you can experience as a human being.
+Would you torture someone, knowing he’s guilty, so you can find out the truth?
+As a father, I’m convinced that the disappearance of your daughter is the worst thing you can experience.
 An inhuman nightmare.
 And after hearing the pronounced sentence, which is open to interpretation, I also would be capable of doing such a thing.
 Even if it should turn out that the person is innocent.

-Final conclusion: In my opinion this was the best movie I watched in 2013.
-A poignant, terrible emotionally movie with a strong storyline, engaged in a cinematic depressed decor with its greyish tones and perpetual drizzle and carried by a top cast.
-It shows once again shows that there are totally sick minds that inhabit our planet, and that religion is used again as an excuse to condone it.
+Final conclusion: In my opinion, “Prisoners” was the best movie I watched in 2013.
+A poignant, terrible emotionally movie with a strong storyline.
+Engaged in a cinematic depressed decor with its greyish tones and perpetual drizzle and carried by a top cast.
+It shows that totally sick minds inhabit our planet.
+And religion is used again as an excuse to condone it.